rkho/react-mockup-project/README.md

 Shyp's Coding Challenge

 ##Running code
+First things first, `npm install`.

 This repository utilizes `Gulp` as its task runner.
+If you don't already have it, install it globally: `npm install -g gulp`.

 Gulp will build a Browserified, Babel-ified, concatenated file for the index to run.

-In order to keep listening for changes, just run `gulp dev` in your terminal, which will run a full build and then listen for future changes.
+In order to keep listening for changes, run `gulp dev` in your terminal, which will run a full build and then listen for future changes.

 If you'd like to just build it once, just utilize `gulp build`.